tybens/leilanibender.com/blog/source/_posts/Carnivorous-Plant-Collection.md

 - Drosera Natalensis
 - Drosera Burmannii red

+Everyone asks WHY I have this hobby, and the answer is that when I started high school there was a cute boy who was interested in it and using my highly rational mind, I decided this was the obvious way to impress him.
+It did not work, but I did end up genuinely loving these babies <3 My first drosera that was gifted to me is named Gordon (rest in peace buddy).

+Some interesting facts about these plants!
+ - Most of them grow in pure peat moss.
+Alternative soils / other fertizilers will often kill them.
+Because of this, I also have to wash the soil before using it.
+  - They can also grow in live peat moss.
+I got live peat moss for my plants at one point and it looked beautiful.
+ - Some of these plants (namely pinguicula) require cold stratification, where the seeds are left in the freezer in a humid plastic bag to simulate going through winter.
+ - Some of these plants are native to Canada!
+Others are not and had to be protected in a baggie because my house is too cold :(
+ - Some of these plants took months to germinate, making them all the more special <3 <3 <3
+ - I often cut the flower stalk before it bloomed, as many plants die after flowering.

 Next goal:
  - As soon as I have a more permanent place on residence, I plan on collecting succulents and cacti!

 [<img  src="1.jpg">](1.jpg)
 [<img  src="2.jpg">](2.jpg)